hadrien-toma/gas/README.md

 ```

 ## Usage(s)
-Navigate through the [GAS] use cases of your choice.
+Navigate through the Google Apps Script's use cases of your choice.

 ## Repository file system
 * **gas/** : This folder.